junxit/us-congress-bills-114/metadata.md

 - 2016-09-22 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5931.
 - 2016-09-22 — The Speaker designated the Honorable Steve Russell to act as Chairman of the Committee.
 - 2016-09-22 — The previous question was ordered pursuant to the rule. (consideration: CR H5857)
+- 2016-09-26 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.